Edwin Sydney Vanspaul

-Edwin Sydney Vanspaul Henry (born 24 September 1992) is an Indian professional footballer who plays as a midfielder or defender.
+Edwin Sydney Vanspaul Henry (born 24 September 1992) is an Indian professional footballer who plays as a midfielder or defender for Indian Super League club Odisha.

 Early career

 Son of a sports enthusiast, Edwin Sydney grew up watching his father play one or another game daily.
 But football attracted him the most, and since his 5th grade, he started playing football.
 Unfortunately, Edwin failed to clear his 12th exam and joined Loyola College, Chennai.
 Chennai Football Association (CFA) senior division team Indian Bank used to train at Loyola College, and Edwin got an opportunity to train with the team, soon they signed him for CFA senior division league.

 Career

 Indian Bank

 Edwin made his debut in CFA senior division in 2010 when he started and played as a striker against Central Excise.
 Indian Bank won the game three goals to nil.
 The Neyveli born footballer went on to score 3 goals in 28 appearances for Indian Bank during 2010-2013, before he moved to Chennai FC.